Nkifor/mlops_flight_price_prediction_full_process/README.md

     - data transformation,
 5. Model evaluation with hyperparameter tunning
 6. Local deployment of prediction model
+7. Model compression in local environment
-7. Setting Dockerfile locally for Run it on Virtual Machine EC2 with ECR after setting IAM
+8. Setting Dockerfile locally for Run it on Virtual Machine EC2 with ECR after setting IAM
-8. Setting Github Runner and Action for CI/CD to connect with AWS
+9. Setting Github Runner and Action for CI/CD to connect with AWS
-9. Run of workflow
+10. Run of workflow
+11. The prediction display may take about 30 seconds due to the reading of the converted model